Adam Enfroy Logo

 Enabling The Webinar Registration Form

-When you have an upcoming webinar, you’ll want to use a registration page to collect attendee information.
+You’ll want to use a registration page to collect attendee information when you have an upcoming webinar.

 You will create a registration form that will be live on the internet.